dprg/2016-Club-Robot-Code/club_robot_nav1/README.md

 -   Hobby Servo (claw)

+The example code compiles without issue on Arduino IDE versions 1.6.5-r5 through 1.6.9.
+There is an issue with Arduino IDE versions 1.6.10 through 1.6.12 that is still to be resolved.

 ----------
 **Navigation**
 The example code uses differential drive kinematics and the quadrature outputs from the club robot's motor encoders to provide position and heading information.
 A desired robot path is defined in an two array set of way points; one for x and one for y coordinates.
 The arrays allow up to 15 way points.